-For all subrecipients, MFF is responsible for the scope and methodology of your programming, administrative, and financial activities and procedures as they relate to SNAP-Ed funding.
+For all subrecipients, MFF is responsible for monitoring the scope of your programming, administrative, and financial activities and procedures as they relate to SNAP-Ed funding.

 Monitoring procedures will vary based on subrecipient history of compliance with financial, administrative, and programming aspects of grant work.
-Selected MFF Partners will participate in site visits, meetings, and/or technical assistance to ensure evidence-based or practice-tested programming is being used and all aspects of programming comply with SNAP-Ed guidelines.
+Selected MFF SNAP-Ed Partners will participate in site visits, meetings, and/or technical assistance to ensure evidence-based or practice-tested programming is being used and all aspects of programming comply with SNAP-Ed guidelines.